-The key to mastering IRS Schedule E for landlords – "Supplemental Income and Loss" – is to organize your income and expenses using a spreadsheet or personal finance software program.
+The key to mastering the Internal Revenue Service's (IRS) Schedule E for landlords—"Supplemental Income and Loss"—is to organize your income and expenses using a spreadsheet or personal finance software program.
 Landlords who keep detailed summaries of their rental property expenses are the ones who benefit the most at tax time.
 IRS rules regarding rental income are pretty generous so you'll want to take advantage of them.

 Schedule E Tax Tips

 Landlords must keep excellent records regarding cost basis, income, and expenses.
 The best way to track these items is to create a spreadsheet—your tax accountant may even have a template you can use.
 Here are the items you'll want to track:

 - Purchase price of the house, condo, or apartment building you are renting out

 - Accumulated depreciation, and current annual depreciation on your property